 The Houston Rockets have made some big trades over the course of their history.
 In the last few decades alone, the Rockets have traded for players like Clyde Drexler, Charles Barkley, Scottie Pippen, Tracy McGrady, and, of course, James Harden.
-They traded for Chris Paul in 2017 and then traded Paul for Russell Westbrook last offseason, setting up this 2019-20 squad.
+They traded for Chris Paul in 2017 and then traded Paul for Russell Westbrook in 2019.

-Houston struck gold yet again just before the February deadline by trading for Robert Covington from the Minnesota Timberwolves.
-Covington was terrific after the trade and before the coronavirus hiatus.
+Houston struck gold yet again just before 2020’s February deadline by trading for Robert Covington from the Minnesota Timberwolves.
+Covington was terrific after the trade until the Rockets traded him to the Portland Trail Blazers in the 2020 offseason.

-It would be safe to say that the Rockets seem to have focused their attention on the trade market in recent years, with their emphasis on free agency not quite as important.
-That being said, we were still able to come up with a top-five list of the Rockets’ all-time best free agent signings, and while there may have been none in the past five years or so, we’re still pretty confident about the bunch we’re about to present below.
+It would be safe to say that Rockets seem to have focused their attention on the trade market in recent years, with their emphasis on free agency seemingly not as important.
+That being said, we were still able to come up with a top-five list of the Rockets’ best free-agent signings ever, and while there may have been none in the past five years or so, we’re still pretty confident about the bunch we’re about to present below.

 6-foot-6 shooting guard Lewis Lloyd signed with the Rockets in 1983 after spending the first two uneventful seasons of his career with the Golden State Warriors.
 It was in Houston where Lloyd hit his stride, putting up 17.8 points (on 51.6 percent shooting), 3.6 rebounds, 3.9 assists, 1.2 steals, and 0.5 blocks per game in his first season with the Rockets.